OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 Finally, we discuss the brain regions that showed significant effects across all analyses (see Comparing Results from ROI and Searchlight Analyses).

 As noted in the Materials and methods, the ROI and searchlight analyses were conducted only on high-confidence two-minute intervals.
-Six-minute intervals were excluded from the fMRI analysis, since we could not successfully dissociate neural pattern change at this timescale from low-frequency scanner noise (see
+Six-minute intervals were excluded from the fMRI analysis, since we could not successfully dissociate neural pattern change at this timescale from low-frequency scanner noise (see Methodological challenges with analyzing pattern distance over long time scales in the Materials and methods).

 ![Figure 4.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig4-v3.jpg)

 **Figure 4.:** For each ROI in each participant, the pattern distance between each pair of clips at encoding was correlated with the participant’s retrospective duration estimate (A–B).
 The top panel (A) shows two example intervals.
 The neural distance (1-Pearson’s r) between clips 2 and 4 (second interval) is greater than the neural distance between clips 1 and 3 (first interval), as is the subjective duration estimate.
 (B) shows the correlation between neural distance and duration estimates in a hypothetical region and participant.
 (C) We used a permutation test to generate 10,000 surrogate pattern distance vectors (see Figure 4—figure supplement 1), which we then used to obtain a distribution of null correlations between neural distances and duration estimates.
 For each ROI in each participant, we calculated the z-scored correlation value, which reflects the strength of the empirical correlation relative to the distribution of null correlations.
 For each ROI, we performed a random effects t-test to assess whether the z-score was reliably positive across participants.
-P-values from this t-test were then subjected to multiple comparisons correction using False Discovery Rate (FDR).DOI: http://dx.doi.org/10.7554/eLife.16070.011
+P-values from this t-test were then subjected to multiple comparisons correction using False Discovery Rate (FDR).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig4-figsupp1-v3.jpg)

 **Figure 4—figure supplement 1.:** This procedure is described in the Materials and methods (see Statistical analysis of correlations between pattern change and behavior).
 (A,B) The time course of pattern change is constructed using the distance (1 - Pearson’s r) between each pattern and the pattern 80 TRs (2 min) after it.
 As in the main analysis, we averaged over the 5 consecutive TRs surrounding each pattern (for simplicity, this is not shown in the above figure).
 (C) 10,000 surrogate pattern distance time courses are generated by randomizing the phases of the original time course, thus conserving the amplitude of each frequency component.
 (D) Surrogate pattern distances are correlated with time estimates, generating 10,000 null correlations.
 A Z-value for each ROI / searchlight in each participant is computed to compare the strength of the empirical correlation with the distribution of null correlations.
-The p-value for a given ROI is obtained using a right-tailed t-test on the Z-values across participants.DOI: http://dx.doi.org/10.7554/eLife.16070.012
+The p-value for a given ROI is obtained using a right-tailed t-test on the Z-values across participants.

-## Anatomical ROI analyses
+#### Anatomical ROI analyses

 We first tested whether pattern change in regions suggested by the literature to be important for representing temporal context (see ROI Selection) correlated with retrospective duration estimates.
 Anatomical ROIs were derived from FreeSurfer cortical parcellation (Desikan et al., 2006) and from a probabilistic MTL atlas (Hindy and Turk-Browne, 2015).

-## Within-participant correlation between pattern change and duration estimates
+##### Within-participant correlation between pattern change and duration estimates

-The within-participant analysis procedure is outlined in
+The within-participant analysis procedure is outlined in Figure 4.
+We calculated the correlation between neural pattern distance and duration estimates within participants (Figure 4A) in each of the 32 ROIs shown in Figure 5.
+To assess the likelihood of obtaining a correlation of that magnitude by chance, we used a phase randomization procedure (described in Materials and methods) to obtain 10,000 null correlations for each ROI in every participant.
+This enabled us to calculate a Z-value for every ROI in every participant, which reflects the strength of the actual correlation between pattern distance and duration estimates relative to the distribution of null correlations (Figure 4C).
+Here we report the regions whose Z-values were consistently positive across participants, corrected for multiple comparisons using False Discovery Rate (Benjamini et al., 2006).

 ![Figure 5.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig5-v3.jpg)

-**Figure 5.:** a priori ROIs.Z-values were obtained from the phase randomization procedure and reflect the strength of the empirical correlation relative to the distribution of null correlations.
+**Figure 5.:** Z-values were obtained from the phase randomization procedure and reflect the strength of the empirical correlation relative to the distribution of null correlations.
 Error bars represent standard errors of the mean.
-The blue dots over the right entorhinal cortex and right pars orbitalis indicate that these ROIs survived FDR correction at q<0.05.DOI: http://dx.doi.org/10.7554/eLife.16070.01310.7554/eLife.16070.014Figure 5—source data 1.r values for all participants and grey matter regions derived from FreeSurfer segmentation and the probabilistic MTL atlas.Excel sheet 1 contains the Z-values for each participant and region, reflecting the strength of the empirical correlation between pattern distance and duration estimates relative to the distribution of null correlations.
-NaNs signify that a participant had fewer than 10 voxels in a given brain region, most likely due to signal dropout (this was only an issue for the frontal pole).
-The bar plots in Figure 5 were generated by plotting the mean Z-value (and standard error of the mean) across participants for each of the a priori ROIs.
-Excel sheet 2: T-values were obtained from a right-tailed t-test verifying whether the Z-values for a region were reliably positive across participants.
-The p-values from this t-test were then subjected to multiple comparisons correction using FDR.
-The three regions in bold survived whole-brain FDR correction at q<0.1 and are shown in Figure 5—figure supplement 1.
-Excel sheet 3 contains the Fisher-transformed Pearson’s r values for each participant and region.DOI: http://dx.doi.org/10.7554/eLife.16070.014
+The blue dots over the right entorhinal cortex and right pars orbitalis indicate that these ROIs survived FDR correction at q<0.05.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig5-figsupp1-v3.jpg)

 **Figure 5—figure supplement 1.:** In red are regions with q<0.1: the right entorhinal cortex, right pars orbitalis and left caudal ACC.
 This analysis was performed in native space on participant-specific ROIs.
-ROIs were transformed from native functional space to MNI space for display purposes.DOI: http://dx.doi.org/10.7554/eLife.16070.015
+ROIs were transformed from native functional space to MNI space for display purposes.

 Out of the regions selected a priori, the right entorhinal cortex and right pars orbitalis showed a significant positive correlation between pattern change and duration estimates for high-confidence 2-minute intervals (q<0.05).
 Figure 5 shows the mean Z-values across participants for all a priori ROIs (16 in each hemisphere), including lateral prefrontal regions (top panel A), medial temporal lobe regions, insula, putamen, and inferior parietal cortex (bottom panel B).
 While a large number of these regions had Z-values that were positive across participants (e.g., left hippocampus, left entorhinal cortex, right perirhinal cortex, right amygdala, bilateral insula, and right caudal middle frontal cortex, p<0.05 uncorrected), we report only those that survived FDR correction.

 As part of an exploratory search, we also performed this analysis on the other brain regions derived from FreeSurfer cortical parcellation.
 This included the 16 ROIs mentioned above, in addition to regions in the occipital lobe, parietal lobe, medial prefrontal cortex, lateral temporal lobe, basal ganglia, thalamus and brainstem (the complete list of regions can be found in Figure 5—source data 1).
 Out of the 84 regions tested (42 in each hemisphere), the right entorhinal cortex, right pars orbitalis, and left caudal anterior cingulate cortex (ACC) showed significant positive correlations between pattern change and duration estimates (q<0.1).
 This suggests that the right entorhinal cortex and right pars orbitalis, which were part of our list of a priori ROIs, contained effects that were apparent even after whole-brain correction, and reveals an additional effect in the left caudal ACC that we had not anticipated.
 Figure 5—figure supplement 1 displays the locations of these three regions in MNI space.

-## Within-interval correlation between pattern change and duration estimates
+##### Within-interval correlation between pattern change and duration estimates

 Above, in the within-participants analysis, we found that the neural pattern distance between two clips at encoding was correlated with retrospective duration judgments in the right entorhinal cortex, right pars orbitalis and left caudal ACC.
 However, in the Behavioral results, we found that the perceptual and semantic similarity between two clips could explain some of the variance in subjective duration across intervals, even though it could not explain all the variance.
 Thus, it is possible that neural pattern change in the regions we found correlates with the component of duration estimates that is driven by perceptual and semantic content, rather than the component that is driven by abstract, slowly varying contextual features.